Jeffreydne/horiseon-refactor-accesability/README.md

 - added alt attributes to multiple images for accessability

 ## Usage
-The 3 main products of Horiseon Social Solution Services are Search Engine Optimization, Online Reputation Management and Social Media Marketing as exolained on the website home page seen on this screenshot
+The 3 main products of Horiseon Social Solution Services are Search Engine Optimization, Online Reputation Management and Social Media Marketing as explained on the website home page seen on this screenshot

 ```md
 ![alt text](assets/images/Horiseon-screenshot.png)
 ```

+##Credits
+The original website provided by the excellent staff at UC Berkeley Extension Full Stack Bootcamp